HeetPatel07/Software-Engineering-/techtitans-bookease-web/README.md

 ### Setup Instructions

 1. Ensure that Node.js is installed on your machine.

-2. Clone the repository and navigate into your project directory.

-3. Install the dependencies using your preferred package manager:
+2. Install the dependencies using your preferred package manager:

 Using npm:
 ```bash